accordkit/tracer/README.md

 - **Parent–child span propagation** with accurate `durationMs`.
 - **Middleware pipeline** for sampling, transformation, or enrichment.
 - **Buffered and immediate sinks** with `flush()` / `close()` for graceful shutdowns.
-- **No vendor lock-in** — integrate with your own backend, file sink, or AccordKit Cloud.
+- **No vendor lock-in**; integrate with your own backend, file sink, or AccordKit Cloud.

 ---